hashicorp/terraform-website/content/source/docs/enterprise/sentinel/integrate-vcs.html.md

     - `test` — Expected results for the policy's rules in this test case.
 (If the only expected result is `"main": true`, you can omit the `test` key.)

     For each policy, make at least two tests: one that obeys the policy, and one that violates the policy (using `"test": {"main": false}` so that the failed policy results in a passing test).
 Add more test cases for more complex policies.
-- Run `sentinel test` (in the root of the policy repo) to see results for every test in the `test` directory.
+- Run `sentinel test` (in the root of the policy repo) to see results for all of your tests.

 An example Sentinel test: